aghArdeshir/aghardeshir.github.io/blog/merge-request-mastery.md

 Also, try to describe what you did in a commit in 1 concise line.
 If you can't, then it probably means something should be separated into another commit.
 The same is true about the MR title.
 If you can't describe in 1 concise line what you did in your MR, most probably it is a sign that some part of it could be separated into another task/MR.

-To make your commits even more organized, set guidelines for how commit messages should look like in your team.
+To make your commits even more organized, set guidelines for how commit messages should look in your team.
 One example is the Conventional Commits: Read [Here](https://www.conventionalcommits.org/en/v1.0.0/) or just browse commits of your favorite repository on GitHub to see how they organize their commit message history.
-Examples being [Angular](https://github.com/angular/angular/commits/main) and [freeCodeCamp](https://github.com/freeCodeCamp/freeCodeCamp/commits/main).
+Examples are [Angular](https://github.com/angular/angular/commits/main)'s' and [freeCodeCamp](https://github.com/freeCodeCamp/freeCodeCamp/commits/main)'s commit messages.

 ## 📋 Write a description for the MR {#description-for-the-mr}